• Skip to main content

 Jalapeños: I personally enjoy spicy foods, but I know that not everyone shares my view.
 If you are sensitive to heat, be sure to carefully remove the ribs and seeds of the jalapeño prior to chopping.
 Ribs and seeds are the parts that hold the majority of capsaicin (the compound that tastes spicy).

-You can also dial back the heat by adding fewer peppers, or swapping in capsicum (green bell peppers) to get the same crunch without the spice.
+You can also dial back the heat by adding fewer peppers.
+Or swapping in capsicum (green bell peppers) to get the same crunch without the spice.

 Cilantro: While this is one of my favorite herbs of all time, I know some people (even celebrity chefs!) dislike cilantro for tasting soapy.
 If you are one of these unfortunate souls, please feel free to omit it or substitute flat leaf parsley.